markhoward02/markhoward02.com/content/resume.md

 **Senior Software Engineer / Technical Product Lead**
 **May 2018 – Present**

-RippleWorx is a SaaS solution in the human resources sector, offering a flexible survey tool, tasks module, shared calendar, and training plans for monitoring employee sentiment and other various functions.
+RippleWorx is a SaaS product in the human resources sector, offering a flexible survey tool, tasks module, shared calendar, and training plans for monitoring employee sentiment and other various functions.